Glasgow: Media

 Various radio stations are also located in Glasgow.
 BBC Radio Scotland, the national radio broadcaster for Scotland, is located in the BBC's Glasgow headquarters alongside its Gaelic-language sister station, which is also based in Stornoway.
-Bauer Radio owns the principal commercial radio stations in Glasgow: Clyde 1 and Clyde 2, which can reach over 2.3 million listeners.
+Bauer Radio owns the principal commercial radio stations in Glasgow: Clyde 1 and Greatest Hits Radio Glasgow & The West, which can reach more than 2.3 million listeners.
 In 2004, STV Group plc (then known as SMG plc) sold its 27.8% stake in Scottish Radio Holdings to the broadcasting group EMAP for £90.5 million.
 Other stations broadcasting from Glasgow include Smooth Scotland, Heart Scotland, which are owned by Global.
-Global Radio's Central Scotland radio station Capital Scotland also broadcast from studios in Glasgow.
+Global Radio's Central Scotland radio station Capital Scotland also broadcasts from studios in Glasgow.
 Nation Radio Scotland, owned by Nation Broadcasting, also broadcasts from the city.
 The city has a strong community radio sector, including Celtic Music Radio, Subcity Radio, Radio Magnetic, Sunny Govan Radio, AWAZ FM and Insight Radio.